 MRSA: Protecting student athletesBy Mayo Clinic staff

-MRSA — or methicillin-resistant Staphylococcus aureus — has been a problem in hospital and health care settings for decades.
+Methicillin-resistant Staphylococcus aureus — or MRSA — has been a problem in hospital and health care settings for decades.
 More recently, this highly drug-resistant bacterium has become a problem among otherwise healthy school-age athletes.
 Is your child at risk?
 What can you do to protect against MRSA infection?
-James Steckelberg, M.D., an infectious disease specialist at Mayo Clinic, answers these and other common questions about MRSA.
+James M. Steckelberg, M.D., an infectious disease specialist at Mayo Clinic, Rochester, Minn., answers these and other common questions about MRSA.

 What is MRSA?